 The town was taken back after the first war of independence in 1857.
 But India was not strong enough to maintain the Independence.
 After Delhi was captured, the nawab of a neighboring town was hung in the Red Fort.
 Out of fear of death, the nawab of Bahadurgarh surrendered to the British.
 They spared him his life because of his age.
 They took back Bahadurgarh and sent him to Lahore on monthly pension.

 After the struggle of 1857, Jhajjar district including Bahadurgarh was under British rule.
 Jhajjar was abolished as a state.

-Bahadurgarh Post IndependenceAfter the abolition of Jhajjar as a state; in 1997, Bahadurgarh came under the new Jhajjar district.
+Bahadurgarh Post IndependenceAfter the abolition of Jhajjar as a state; in 1997, Bahadurgarh came under the new Jhajjar district of Haryana.
 Today, Bahadurgarh is still larger to Jhajjar economy wise, education wise, population wise and administration wise.

 - SHARE THIS